sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Writing My First Compiler](https://dev.to/fcpauldiaz/writing-my-first-compiler) - Write out your first compiler.
 - [An Intro to Compilers](https://nicoleorchard.com/blog/compilers) - How to Speak to Computers, Pre-Siri.
 - [Write your own compiler](http://staff.polito.it/silvano.rivoira/HowToWriteYourOwnCompiler.htm) - How to write your compiler.
-- [Crafting Interpreters](http://craftinginterpreters.com/) A handbook for writing interpreters, first implementing a tree walking interpreter and later a bytecode virtual machine
+- [Crafting Interpreters](http://craftinginterpreters.com/) - A handbook for writing interpreters, first implementing a tree walking interpreter and later a bytecode virtual machine.

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>